UK statistics office to publish adjusted version of jobless rate

-LONDON, Oct 23 (Reuters) - Britain's Office for National Statistics (ONS) said it would publish an adjusted rate for unemployment and other measures of the labour market on Tuesday, a week after scaling back its jobs market data release due to low responses to its survey.
+LONDON, Oct 23 (Reuters) - Britain's Office for National Statistics (ONS) said it would publish an adjusted rate for unemployment and other measures of the labour market on Tuesday, a week after scaling back its jobs data release due to low response rates to its monthly survey.

 "Tomorrow we will publish a new series using additional data sources to produce adjusted levels and rates for employment, unemployment and inactivity for the latest two 3-monthly periods," the ONS said in a statement on Monday.